 For example, if a student gets a word right once, they will normally see it again the next day.
 If they get a word right a second time, they will see it again after three days, and if they get it right again a third time, they will see it again after 7 days.
 If a student ever forgets a word and gets it wrong, they lose their streak for that word and start over at the first interval.

-Spaced repetition quizzes allow students to focus their efforts on those words
+Spaced repetition allow students to focus their efforts on those words

-The intervals are configurable by the instructor or quiz owner.
+The intervals are configurable by the instructor or word list owner.
 Though the default intervals work well, an instructor can shorten or lengthen intervals to suit their needs.
-For example, an instructor might want to shorten the intervals for the compressed summer term or lengthen them.
+For example, an instructor might want to shorten the intervals for the compressed summer term.
 Intervals can be specified in half-day increments.

-Students are encouraged to create their own quizzes for to help in studying.
-Feel free to create quizzes for other courses or for private study.
+Students are encouraged to create their own student or personal word lists for help in studying.
+Feel free to create word lists for other courses or for private study.

 Click on the menu icon at the top of the page.
 The menu icon is a stack of three short horizontal bars.
 The side menu will appear on the left-hand side of the page.
-Click on "Create your own quiz" in the side menu.
-Select the course you would like your quiz to be associated with (your instructor will be able to see your quiz) and give your quiz a descriptive name.
-Then click "Create Quiz."
+Click on "Create your own word list" in the side menu.
+Select the course you would like your word list to be associated with (your instructor will be able to see your word list) and give your word list a descriptive name.
+Then click "Create word list."

-Instead of selecting a course, you can indicate that the quiz is a personal quiz.
+Instead of selecting a course, you can indicate that the word list is a personal word list.

-There are a number of ways to add questions to your quiz.
+There are a number of ways to add questions to your word list.
 You can add questions one-by-one using the web interface provided.
-You can copy the word list from another quiz, or you can upload a spreadsheet in CSV or Excel format.
+You can copy the word list from another word list, or you can upload a spreadsheet in CSV or Excel format.

-To add questions one-by-one, click on "0 questions" from your quiz page and then click on "New question" in the menu.
+To add questions one-by-one, click on "0 questions" from your word list page and then click on "New question" in the menu.
 Fill out the form with a word or prompt and any number of valid translations or responses.